 You might end up with back-to-back lectures from 9 AM to 5 PM, and you will still be expected to study in the evenings and any free periods that you might have.
 So, as you can see, there is a lot of studying that you need to be very prepared for.
 But, college isn’t where it all begins.
 After all, you will need to get the grades you need to go to college in the first place.
 So, start studying as soon as you reach high school – all of that hard work will certainly pay off in your favor.

 Get Some Work Experience

 While you are going through college, you should try and get as much work experience in a professional health environment.
 In actual fact, most colleges and universities are aware of the huge benefits of their students taking part in work experience and work placements, so they will actively encourage you to take on some placements throughout your course.
 Some colleges even make it mandatory for their students to take a month or two of work experience as part of their medical course.

 Not only will this help you with the practical side of working in healthcare and medicine, but it will help you improve

 Take Extra Exam Prep

-If you aren’t feeling too confident about the exams you need to take as part of your medical degree, there are some ways you can try to give yourself-confidence and knowledge a little boost.
+If you aren’t feeling too confident about the exams you need to take as part of your medical degree, there are some ways you can try to give yourself confidence and knowledge a little boost.
 One of the best ways to prepare for an exam is to take a preparatory course.
 There are plenty of these that are aimed at medical students.
-If you enroll now at c3ny.org, for instance, you will be able to take part in a course that will prepare you for the CS exam.
+You can enroll in a study course that will prepare you for the CS exam.
 This is one of the most important exams that anyone who wants to work in the medical profession will need to do.
 There are lots of other courses aimed at those taking other exams, so it’s always worth looking into what you can do to ensure that you pass your next test with flying colors.

 Work On Your Personal Statement